 To maintain the security and secret of your messages every time you switch from one device to another, you can enable two-factor authentication (2FA) by going to Settings >> Privacy and Security >> Two-Step Verification.

-Once the feature is enabled, you will be alerted to enter a password besides the SMS authentication code which will be sent to you every time you install and set up Telegram on a new device.
+Once the feature is enabled, you will be alerted to enter a password besides the SMS authentication code, which will be sent to you every time you install and set up Telegram on a new device.

 Instant View

-Besides just viewing links, you can also change font size and style, as well as the background color of texts in Instant View 2.0.
-To make articles consistent with Instant View, developers must first implement the code in the back-end of their website.
+Besides just viewing links, you can also change font size, style, and the background color of texts in Instant View 2.0.

 Multi-device Access

-All the messages from the previous device are synced between devices in real time, so it is swift and efficient.
 You can also check your active sessions in the app to know if the device in which your Telegram account might be engaged.

 Super Groups and Public Channels

-Channels are essentially broadcasting to a broader audience, and it can hold unlimited members.
-When a message is sent through a channel, the message is transmitted through the channels name.
+When a message is sent through a channel, the message is transmitted through the channel name.

 Telegram Bots

-Here’s an instance, the @Pollbot can be used to create polls in groups, @Storebot comes in handy when you want to search for more cool bots.
-There are a lot of different and useful bots that are available on Telegram bot store, or you can search for bots straight from the app as well.
+There are a lot of different and useful bots that are available on the Telegram bot store, or you can search for bots straight from the app as well.

 Lock Chats & Ability to Hide Last Seen for a Particular Contact